Skip to content

 Creator & Expert Lead Fiberoptic Learning Space

-Dr. Slepian is nationally recognized for his expertise in managing difficult airways, including advanced fiberoptic intubation, and anesthetizing complex cardiothoracic and pediatric patients.
+Dr. Slepian is nationally recognized for his expertise in managing difficult airways, including advanced fiberoptic intubation, and in anesthetizing complex cardiothoracic and pediatric patients.
 He frequently teaches residents these airway techniques and has contributed to research in this critical area.
-His knowledge was sought out by the ASA Task Force for expert review and commentary during the development of the ASA Difficult Airway Practice Guidelines.
+The ASA Task Force sought his expertise for expert review and commentary during the development of the ASA Difficult Airway Practice Guidelines.

 Emergency Tracheostomy Care Curriculum Lead